 - 4.5.1 The people, infrastructure, and environment of the City of Oshawa are vulnerable to a variety of natural and human-caused hazards based on historical records. - 4.5.2 The risk assessment study (H.I.R.A.) is one of the tools used in the City of Oshawa and by other emergency planners in assessing risk hazards and in developing an effective emergency management program.
-It is not, however, the definitive listing as to where all the hazards lie. - 4.5.3 Although nuclear emergencies are extremely low in probability, the potential effects on the residents of Oshawa would be severe.
-Hence, a large emphasis is placed on the planning for nuclear emergencies, making it an extremely high priority item. - 4.5.4 Based on the H.I.R.A., the types of hazards with a likely potential can be summarized as follows: - Weather emergencies; - Hazardous materials leaks or spills; - Mass casualty emergencies; and - Major fires/explosions.
+It is not, however, the definitive listing as to where all the hazards lie.
+As an example, nuclear emergencies are not on the top ten lists. - 4.5.3 Although nuclear emergencies are extremely low in probability, the potential effects on the residents of Oshawa would be severe.
+Hence, a large emphasis is placed on the planning for nuclear emergencies, making it an extremely high priority item. - 4.5.4 Based on the H.I.R.A., the types of hazards with a likely potential can be summarized as follows: - Weather emergencies; - Hazardous materials leaks or spills; - · Mass casualty emergencies; and - Major fires/explosions.